December 2, 2025

 • Remove the top layers of vermicompost until you see the worms again.

 • Repeat.
-Eventually the worms will congregate at the bottom of the bin.
-These can then be put into fresh bedding.
+Eventually, the worms will congregate at the bottom of the bin.
+Place them into fresh bedding.

 • For the next few weeks, bury food waste only in the newly bedded side of the bin.